 - Prune your plants as far back as possible and remove any dead foliage from the plants as well as any excess debris.
 Any tropical plants should be removed and brought inside so that you can reintroduce them in the spring.
 If you happen to have a pond vacuum, now would be the time to remove as much debris as possible.
 Also consider adding evergreen plants to provide additional oxygen.

 - Remove and clean your filters.
 As bacteria accumulates in your pond it will die throughout the winter, so it is okay to remove your filter.
-Be sure to clean them prior to storing them away for the winter, as it is much harder to clean them after the debris have dried and hardened.
+Be sure to clean them prior to storing them away for the winter, as it is much harder to clean them after the debris has dried and hardened.

 - If the weather and temperature permits, you may add Microbe-lift PL (sold here at Hewlynn Home and Garden Center).
 By adding natural bacteria that is specifically for colder temperatures the microbes will break down left over organic waste.